Skip to content

 Is TTY mode available in the Teams web app?

 No. TTY mode is currently only supported in the Microsoft Teams desktop client.
-The web browser version of Teams does not have the necessary hooks to communicate with local hardware devices like TTY machines, so you must use the installed desktop application for this feature.
+The web browser version of Teams can’t connect to local hardware devices like TTY machines, so you’ll need to use the installed desktop app for this feature.

 How does TTY mode differ from Live Captions?